awslabs/green-boost/docs/docs/guides/code-architecture.md

 - Don't depend upon adapters or services.
 - Oblivous to infrastructure.
 #### Events
-- Classes of events passed throughout the app
+- Classes of events passed throughout the app.
-- Events should be emitted by domain models and consumed by event handlers via a message bus
+- Events should be emitted by domain models and consumed by event handlers via a message bus.
 #### Errors
-- Enums of error messages or codes
+- Classes of errors that can be thrown.
-- Can be referenced in frontend and backend.
+- Can be referenced in frontend and backend for user messages.
+- Recommend extending backend framework error classes (like tRPC) and not throwing them directly.
+This offers greater customization of the error.
+- Within error constructor, can CloudWatch metrics (EMF) can be added so high profile errors can be quickly addressed by administrators
 #### Models
 - Classes of the entites or business objects within your app.
 - Home of business logic.